Brian Kennett

 It’s one of those restaurants that is about 70/30 in terms of locals to Angmo – another great sign to me of food quality.
 It’s also family, family, family.
 We ate there recently – 5 adults and 2 kids.
 The table was filled with the food below.

 We drank copious amounts of icy cold Tigers, and the bill reached a staggering $150.
 Nice job Sin Hoi Eating House @ East Coast Road.
 Works for me in a big way.
-So what did we eat on this occasion,
+So what did we eat on this occasion.

-.
+The smoky stir-fried rice.
 Little shrimp and cubes of char shiew pork finish this off.
 Job well done to the guys in the kitchen.

 Kang Kong in a spicy sambal sauce.
 You can taste the freshness of the vegetables and then get the kick of the spice.
 Nice!